 Graduate programs in Department of Occupational and Environmental Medicine include:

-The Master of Public Health program is located in the Department of Community Medicine.
+The Master of Public Health program is located in the Department of Public Health Sciences.
 The University has awarded the M.P.H. degree since 1984.
 Its purpose is “to prepare public health professionals to achieve high standards of leadership through exemplary scholarship in teaching, application, discovery and integration of public health knowledge in order to benefit the well-being of Connecticut residents and others through organized, comprehensive, effective and just action.”
 Our curriculum focuses on applied public health practice to prepare leaders for our state’s workforce.
 More than 700 students have graduated from the program, and 114 students are currently matriculating.
 The M.P.H. program is directed by David Gregorio, Ph.D.
 It maintains a 4.6 FTE staff, a primary (core) faculty of 10, and secondary faculty and other affiliated instructors numbering approximately 30.
 Its operating budget is offset by tuition revenue that is returned to the School of Medicine.
 The Master of Public Health program is nationally accredited by the Council on Education for Public Health (CEPH).
 Drs.
 Warren and Cavallari teach M.P.H. courses.

 Ph.D. in Public Health